 Located in the Fogo Volcanic Complex in the center of the island, Caldeira Velha hot springs boast a picturesque setting with a waterfall in the backdrop.

 Entering the Caldeira Velha Park is like entering a wild, Jurassic jungle.
 Its untamed natural beauty elevates the experience of bathing in a natural hot spring.
-Both thermal pools in the park are stone-walled with dense foliage.
+All the thermal pools in the park are stone-walled with dense foliage.

-The highlight of the area remains the waterfall pool at the end of the park.
-This big hot spring stays at a much cooler, but still comfortable temperature of 20-23°C (68-73°F).
+While there are several smaller pools with water temperatures of 37-39°C (98-102°F), the highlight of the area remains the waterfall pool at the end of the park.
+This big hot spring stays at a much cooler, but still comfortable temperature of 20-25°C (68-77°F).
 It is also deeper but less crowded than the hotter and shallower pools.